 After you’ve submitted this information, you may need to wait for the business to manually check that the documents you’ve provided are legitimate before you can start trading.
 Fortunately, this entire process can take place online.
 This is also the case when you open up a bank account or join a platform that allows you to trade stocks.
 It often requires little more than some information about yourself, a picture of your ID, and a relatively short wait.

 Once you've completed a provider's KYC process, though, you're usually good to go for every crypto transaction you make through that provider—it's a one-time thing.
-It's also good to know that KYC is largely in play when you're buying crypto: KYC isn't required for most crypto-to-crypto exchanges.
+It's also good to know that KYC is mainly in play when you're buying crypto: KYC isn't required for most crypto-to-crypto exchanges.
 Invity's comparison tool lets you know what to expect directly in the Exchange interface.

 Why is KYC important?